SVGtoPPT/svgtoppt-website/docs/alfred.md

 ## Customization

 The workflow contains environment variables you can change.
-They are equivalent to the flags offered by the [CLI](/cli/#flags).
+They are equivalent to the flags offered by the [CLI](/cli/#flags){ class=underline }.

 | Name | Default Value | Description |
 |--|--|--|